MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/7-design-for-hybrid-multi-tenant-environments.md

 -   A resource is created or updated in a scope with a policy assignment

--   A policy or initiative is newly assigned to a scop
+-   A policy or initiative is newly assigned to a scope

 -   A policy or initiative already assigned to a scope is updated